 Anxiety itself is a normal and healthy emotion.
 Our anxiety tells us when something has the potential to be dangerous or puts us at risk.
 What often makes our anxiety worse is when we get anxious about having anxiety.
 This tends to throw us quickly into a ruminating spiral in which we quickly catastrophize what is going to happen, think of worst-case scenarios, and ultimately, doubt our ability to handle them.

 Benefits of Mindfulness

 Engaging in daily mindfulness activities and cultivating a more mindful and intentional life helps us step back from the anxiety and see it as anxiety.
 There is nothing we need to add to it, we can simply work on recognizing it, show compassion towards ourselves, and look at the different directions that we can go.
-What mindfulness practice truly does is gives us an opportunity to choose between different reactions and different paths.
+What mindfulness practice truly does, is it allows us to choose between different reactions and different paths.
 It often brings us a sense of calmness.
-Mindfulness practice in turn, has been shown to decrease depressive and anxiety symptoms.
+Mindfulness practice, in turn, has been shown to decrease depressive and anxiety symptoms.

 Methods for Practicing Mindfulness

 There are many forms of mindfulness.
 Some of the most common are highlighted below: